 For Hong Kong in particular, she said user acquisition has remained stable, at around 1,100 new registrations per 90 days, regardless of the protests.

-Out of more than 4 million registered accounts worldwide, Filgueira said the platform had 542,852 active users in September 2019.
+4 million registered accounts worldwide, Filgueira said the platform had 542,852 active users in September 2019.
 Meanwhile, traction dipped dramatically in October, due in part to a renewed focus on enforcing know-your-customer (KYC) policies.

 According to Ahlborg’s data analytics website, LocalBitcoins’ overall volume in Latin America dipped 6 percent from roughly $9 million the week of Sept.
 29 to $8.5 million by Oct.
 20. Overall, the region saw $32 million less volume over the past 90 days, compared to the previous 90-day period.